-Students may challenge a course prerequisite or co-requisite if they meet one of the following conditions:
+Students may challenge a course prerequisite or co-requisite if they meet any of the following conditions:

-- 1) Knowledge or the ability to succeed in the course without the prerequisite, or - 2) Subject to undue delay in attaining their educational plan because the prerequisite or co-requisite course has not been made reasonably available, or - 3) Belief that the prerequisite is discriminatory or is being applied in a discriminatory manner, or - Belief that the prerequisite was established in violation of regulations and/or the established district-approved policy and procedures.
+- 1) Knowledge or the ability to succeed in the course without the prerequisite, - 2) Subject to undue delay in attaining their educational plan because the prerequisite or co-requisite course has not been made reasonably available, - 3) Belief that the prerequisite is discriminatory or is being applied in a discriminatory manner, or - 4) Belief that the prerequisite was established in violation of regulations and/or the established district-approved policy and procedures.

-A Prerequisite/Corequisite Challenge Form may be submitted by going to https://www.citruscollege.edu/ar/Pages/Forms.aspx.
+A Prerequisite/Corequisite Challenge Form may be submitted by going to https://my.citruscollege.edu/task/all/ prerequisite-challenge-form.
 The student must provide compelling documentation to support the challenge.